daveshap/Raven_MVP/README.md

 ## Usage

 1. Create `openaiapikey.txt` in this directory with your API key as the first and only line.
 This file is excluded via `.gitignore` so you don't have to worry about accidentally sharing your key.
+2. Install `openai` with `pip install openai`
-2. Start `nexus.py`, the web interface is accessible via http://127.0.0.1:9999/nexus
+3. Start `nexus.py`, the web interface is accessible via http://127.0.0.1:9999/nexus
-3. Start use the **Microservices** page to start remaining services
+4. Start use the **Microservices** page to start remaining services
-4. Use the **Context** to inject a context into the nexus.
+5. Use the **Context** to inject a context into the nexus.

 ## MVP Services